FrederickMappin/CADD_Pocket_Prediction_Pipeline/README.md

 # Testing and set-up

-Dataset files "file.ds" require that the absolute path an example file can be found in the test folder:
+Dataset files "file.ds" require that the absolute path be used, an example file can be found in the test folder:

 ```
 # no header => dataset contains list of protein files